 - Once the detective has decided who they think the murderer is they must touch the accused murderer on the shoulder and announce I am arresting you for the murder of John Smith (name the victim).

 - If the detective is right then the murderer can confess.
 If the detective is wrong then the true murderer can reveal themselves.

 #6.
 Build a Bridge

-Build a bridge out of straws that is strong enough to hold 100 pennies.
-Or build a bridge out of pop sticks.
+Set up in teams to build a bridge out of straws that is strong enough to hold 100 pennies.
+Or build a bridge out of popsicle sticks and other materials.

-For this game you will need 10 to 20 socks rolled up into balls:
+For this game you will need 10-20 socks rolled up into balls:

 - Divide the room into two equal halves, and place the socks on the line in the middle (you could use masking tape to mark).
 Divide all the kids into two equal teams.

 - When the game starts, the object of the game is to get as many socks onto the other teams side of the room before time is up.

 - Team members must stay on their side of the room and toss the socks over to the other sides.

 - A team member cannot hold onto a sock for more than 10 seconds before having to throw it.